zaeemakhtar12/WhatsX-Advanced-WhatsApp-Messaging-Automation/README.md

 ### ⏰ **Scheduling & Automation**
 - Schedule messages for future delivery
 - View and manage scheduled messages
-- Automatic message execution
+- Automatic execution worker (every 60s) that sends through the active WhatsApp session
-- Execution status tracking
+- If WhatsApp is disconnected at execution time, the job is retried later automatically

 ### 📋 **Template Management**
 - Create reusable message templates